 The menu showcases a variety of popular dishes, including the Bacon Jam Burger, featuring Angus beef, smoked cheddar, bacon jam, and chili aioli, and the Crispy Cauliflower.
 Noble Hops also offers an extensive selection of rotating taps and bottled bottled beers.

-Signature offerings include a rotating selection of local and regional craft beers on tap, as well as an array of bottled and canned options and wines.
+Signature offerings include a rotating selection of local and regional craft beers on tap, as well as an array of bottled and canned options.
+They also include a variety of wines, including sakes, Arizona wines, Mexican wines, and more.
 Guests can order from Ciao Down Pizza Studio before finding their nook and waiting for their food.

 Westbound, located in the MSA Annex, offers a unique open-air bar experience constructed from two repurposed shipping containers.
 The setting features shaded communal tables, a cozy fire pit, and a walk-in bottle shop stocked with curated beer, wine, and spirits.
 This modern, industrial-chic venue provides a relaxed outdoor experience.